lu1993/two-sigma-renthop/README.md

 The objective of this competition is to feature rental listing data from RentHop and to predict the number of inquiries a new listing receives based on the listing’s creation date and other features.

 ## **Project organization**
 — README.md  <- The top level README for developers using this project

 — data       <- training and test dataset used in this project

 — features   <- Scripts to do feature engineering

-&nbsp — final <- Features used in the final model
+ + — final   <- Features used in the final model

-&nbsp — attempt <- Features ever tried
+ + — attempt <- Features ever tried

 — models     <- Scripts to build, train models and then use trained

 — utils      <- Scripts with various utility functions

 — reports    <- Generated analysis and submissions

 ## **Setup**
 ### Data